rcpch/epilepsy12-server/documentation/docs/development/shape-files.md

 Shape files contain the coordinates to map boundaries of regions.
 Epilepsy12 has boundary files for the countries of the United Kingdom from the UK [Office of National Statistics](https://geoportal.statistics.gov.uk/).

 In November 2024 support was added for Jersey.
 The shape files for this were taken from [GADM](https://gadm.org/index.html), a well-known resource of geographical data.
+This is a walk through of this as an example but note this is not how it is implemented actually.
+It is an example to show how to add a new model and boundary data to it.
+In reality, no new model was created for Jersey but instead the `.shp` file was mapped to existing fields in the `Country` model and then a new migration created to add the Organisation in Jersey with all its relationships.

 ### Adding a new .shp file